-- The effect and output indicators can be measured by surveying eligible women or couples.
+The effect and output indicators can be measured by surveying eligible women or couples.
 The woman should live in a conjugal relationship and still be at-risk to pregnancy.
 Modern methods include pills, injectables, IUDs, implants, sterilisation, and condoms.
-This indicator measures the coverage of contraceptive use among reproductive-age women, usually 15-49 years.
+This indicator measures the coverage of contraceptive use among reproductive-age women, continually for the last 6 or 12 months.
+The numerator is current contraceptors continually using the denominator is all current users (by method).